Universiteit Leiden

 Political institutions

-The study of political institutions addresses the social, legal and bureaucratic constructions that shape the expectations of political actors, define authoritative decision-making procedures and the boundaries of appropriate political behavior, set policy priorities, and allocate resources.
+The study of political institutions addresses the social, legal and bureaucratic constructions that shape the expectations of political actors, define authoritative decision-making procedures and the boundaries of appropriate political behaviour, set policy priorities, and allocate resources.
 These include informal norms and practices; formal rules, legislation and agreements; and organisations with staffs, budgets and explicit mandates, whether at local, national, regional or international levels.

 Individual decisions